-Marsh Landing is one of those restaurants that you hear about for ages from everyone in your town and you anxiously await trying it for the first time.
+Marsh Landing is one of those local restaurants that you hear about for ages from everyone in your town and you anxiously await trying it for the first time.
 That was how it was for me at least.

-We arrived at the restaurant, situated on a wide country street in the heart of a very small town, in a part of Florida you would not recognize.
+My Garden Club arrived at Marsh Landing, situated on a wide country street in the heart of a very small town, in a part of Florida you would not recognize.
 Though there are occasional palm trees, this is the middle of the country, and even the air smells fresher.

-The waitress took our orders and brought me delicious sweet tea, served in what was only fitting, mason jars.
+The waitress took our orders and brought me delicious sweet tea, served in what was only fitting, Mason jars.
 We browsed the menu and everyone ordered a variety of dishes; I was the only first-timer to the restaurant.

 Marsh Landing is a place for country cooking such as catfish, quail, gator tail, frog legs, fried oysters, liver & onions, and country fried steak.
 They also have fresh fish and shrimp, ribs, burgers, and sandwiches, but they subscribe to the uncommon, which is nice for a change.

-The items I chose were good but not over the top great.
-Food temperature was barely warm for the most part.
+The items I chose were good, but not over the top great, which I expected.
+The food temperature was barely warm for the most part.
 The macaroni & cheese was creamy and the broccoli was grilled perfectly.

-Check out my other restaurant reviews:
+Check out our other restaurant reviews: